 By giving the children the opportunities to experience a wide range of geographical information, such as maps, diagrams, globes, aerial pictures and drawings from the past, they can then pose and use answer questions.
 By being able to gather this information, we allow the children to communicate this via map working, number work, written narrative and using ICT.

-At the end of KS1 and KS2, children will learn about a local study that is relevant to the Hartford area that allows them to see how it has changed and what were the major influences that has shaped where they live.
-In accordance with this, all year groups attend trips linked to our topics such as the World Museum, Jodrell Bank, Chester Zoo and residentials in years 2, 4 and 6.
+By the end of KS1 and KS2, children will have learned about a local study that is relevant to the Hartford area that allows them to see how it has changed and what were the major influences that has shaped where they live.
+In accordance with this, all year groups attend trips linked to our topics such as the World Museum, Jodrell Bank, Chester Zoo, Beeston Castle and residentials in years 2, 4 and 6.
 In addtion to this we have in-school experiences which include, Living History Hub for the Stone Age and Ancient Greeks and many more.
 This allows the children to experience what it would have been like to live in the past and how that differs from their lives now.
 By becoming 'history detectives' they place the story in to history and start to understand the narrative of those who lived before them.

 For more information regarding the history and geography curriculum, please contact Miss Mullins and Mrs Richardson.